A Quilt Concert Series #1 participant will receive a free package of English Paper Piecing Made Modern, Lucy Boston templates.

 In 1938 Lucy made her first patchworks, a curtain and a throw for a sofa using a large hexagon shape.
 There are pictures of these projects, and much more in the book.

 Lucy wrote the Green Knowe children's books.
-She was an gardener that loved roses and scented plants.
-She purchased the Manor Hemingford Grey, Huntingdon, restored the house and entertain there, well into her nineties.
+She was also a gardener who loved roses and scented plants.
+She purchased the Manor Hemingford Grey, Huntingdon, restored the house, and entertained there well into her nineties.

 This is the package a lucky winner will receive.